Loading…

 Level: Basic

-This session aims to explore the potential, innovative and safe applications of these technologies in the realm of drug and medical device development, featuring speakers from health authorities, academia and/or industry.
+This session aims to explore the potential and innovative applications of these technologies in the realm of drug development, featuring speakers from health authorities, academia and industry.

 Learning Objectives